Criteria and restrictions to access reception conditions

 [3] Article 61(1) and (2) in fine Asylum Act.

-[4] Notably MoUs between the Ministry of Home Affairs / SEF and CPR, between ISS and CPR, and between the ISS and Santa Casa da Misericórdia de Lisboa (SCML).
+[4] Notably MoUs between the Ministry of Home Affairs / SEF and CPR, between ISS and CPR, and between ISS and Santa Casa da Misericórdia de Lisboa (SCML).

 [5] Resolution of the Council of Ministers no. 103/2020 of 23 November 2020, available here.
+For more information on the main features and subgroups of the SOG, please refer to previous AIDA reports.

 [6] The last meeting of the extended line-up of the SOG took place on 20 September 2023.